Icradle-Innovations-Ltd/StockSignalPro/README.md

    - Adjust recommendations based on confidence levels

 ### Visualization Creation
-The application creates three main types of visualizations:
+The application creates the following main types of visualizations:

 1. **Time Series Plot**:
    - Historical price data with 7-day and 30-day moving averages